dimsav/blog/_posts/2015-02-08-elasticsearch-aggregations.md

 {% endhighlight %}

-This mapping let you have a `matches` document with nested `players`, you can have an array of players in a single match.
+This mapping lets you have a `matches` document with nested `players`, you can have an array of players in a single match.
 Let's say you want to display the "top players" and it is just a SUM of all scores of each player, then you could use nested aggregations like so:

 {% highlight bash %}